BlueBindy/schengen_calculator/README.md

 ## User Stories
 As a third country national and employee, I want to know how many days left in the Schengen based on the trips I have already taken.

-As a Human Resources manager, I want to know what the typical allowance remains of staff members so I can plan work accordingly.
+As a Human Resources manager, I want to know what the typical visa-waiver allowance remains of staff members so I can plan work accordingly.

 ## Strategy
 The strategic aim is to create a programme that is easy to use and gives an unambiguous answer.
 The programme is designed to be easy to use through the automatic prevention of common errors with the use of data validation.
 The answer is designed to be simple by limiting it to a single, numeric response and a binary conclusion as to whether availability remains or not.
 Common errors include trip start dates that are before the relevant rolling 180 day period, end dates that are before the trip start date or after the current date or invalid data entries.
 These errors are met with an error warning and prompt to re-enter the data.

 ## Scope
 This version is designed as a minimum viable product (MVP) to assess availability based on historical trips in the Schengen.
 Later versions could include provision to include future trips for Schengen availability on a future date.
 Further, employee log-in could be added so that remaining availability (saved in Google spreadsheet) could be matched to an employee.
 Finally, the framework could be replicated for additional visa schemes in the rest of the world.
-Subsequen versions will also have additional data quality safeguards.
+Subsequent versions will also have additional data quality safeguards.

 ## Structure
 The programme is deployed to a web interface, via Heroku, for user web access.
 It offers a single-page rolling terminal interface without navigation options.
 The spreadsheet that collects results is not designed to be accessible to trip users and to be read-only for HR Managers.